christianoporto/fastshoppingapp/README.md

 # Getting Started

 1. npm i
-2. add your API endpoint in src / appsettings.json, (for production environment, create task to replace varials or the whole file
+2. add your API endpoint in src/appsettings.json, (for production environment, create task to replace varials or the whole file